0xtastymayhem/sync-repos/README.md

 # Auto-sync multiple GitHub repositories by comparing novelty.
-    Yes, I am sure Jhon, my code is infallible, my commits are impeccable.
+    Yes, I am sure, Jhon, my code is infallible, my commits are impeccable.
 Sraight to production, it has to go straight to production. - Larry, the senior dev

 Copy "sync_repos.sh" script to the defined path (ex. /path/to/script).